haroldtreen/haroldtreen.github.io/_posts/2016-10-15-recurse-center-week-3.md

 # Overall

-The week started off as a low, and steadily improved to wonderful levels. 😊
+The week started off on a low, and steadily improved to wonderful levels. 😊

 ### Emotional 😱